haesoljung04/RaycaEvalTask/README.md

 git clone https://github.com/haesoljung04/RaycaEvalTask.git
 ```

-Because the gene expression data I used was around 150MB, please download [this file](https://drive.google.com/file/d/1jHq4NinqiEocsDNet07irTY9SI7_58-g/view?usp=sharing) here and drag/drop it into the 'data' folder
+Because the gene expression data I used was around 150MB, please download [this file](https://drive.google.com/file/d/1jHq4NinqiEocsDNet07irTY9SI7_58-g/view?usp=sharing) here and drag/drop it into the 'data' folder.

 Then you can test the code by first opening up this project directory.
 If you are in terminal you can simply run this command:
 ```bash